-NEW ORLEANS — Lamar has spent nearly 40 years in TV news, the vast majority at WWL.
+NEW ORLEANS — Lamar has spent more than 40 years in TV news, the vast majority at WWL.

 He was hired as a desk assistant at WWL in 1983 while a student at Loyola University.
 With a desire to be a reporter, Lamar was hired for that job at KPLC-TV in Lake Charles in 1984.
-Among the stories he covered were Pope John Paul II’s visit to New Orleans and the inmate siege at Oakdale Prison.
+Among the stories he covered were Pope John Paul II’s visit to New Orleans, the inmate siege at Oakdale Prison and the trial of three Colombian nationals convicted of killing drug informer Barry Seal.
 He eventually worked his way up to weekend evening news anchor.

 With a draw to get back to New Orleans and WWL, Lamar made the decision to move behind the scenes, taking a weekend assignment editor/producer position in 1991.
 That led to a full-time producer role, where he produced award-winning newscasts for such New Orleans broadcast legends as Angela Hill, Hoda Kotb, Dennis Woltering, Bill Elder and Eric Paulsen.